webmastersmith/Rated-G/README.md

 - Most video subtitles can be found online.
 Make sure the subtitle matches the video.
 Cuts to video will be wrong if subtitle is wrong.
 - Sometimes subtitles do not provide perfect alignment, but their really close.
 Editing the subtitle file time can make sure to remove undesirable video and audio.
-- **Error** about reading subtitles:
-  - Check the subtitle name is the same as video name. (e.g. `video.mp4`, `video.srt`).
-  - The **subtitle file header is possible corrupted**.
-Copy contents to new file and save.
-Delete old file.
-- **Docker Error**: If no subtitles are found, [Video Swear Jar](https://github.com/jveldboom/video-swear-jar) image will be called to transcribe video.
-Docker engine must be installed and running.
 - **Extra Cuts**
   - If you would like to take out other parts (e.g. nudity, drugs, violence...), add the time to the subtitles file.
   - `6` <-- Can be any number, but must be a number.